oddbird/oddleventy/content/blog/2024/testing-fastapi.md

 ## Closing thoughts

-In conclusion, by following the techniques outlined in this article you can ensure the robustness and correctness of your FastAPI application by testing it in a way that closely resembles its behavior in production.
+By following the techniques outlined in this article, you can ensure the robustness and correctness of your FastAPI application by testing it in a way that closely resembles its behavior in production.
 These techniques also ensure your test suite is not fragile and behaves in a predictable manner, leveraging the powerful testing capabilities provided by FastAPI and pytest.

 To further explore testing in FastAPI applications, we recommend referring to the [FastAPI] and [`pytest`] documentation for in-depth explanations and